Skip to main content

 Applicants who wish to appeal are advised to review their original application form against the original guidance on the selection criteria and to address gaps and weaknesses in their appeal.

-All appeals All appeals in respect of the Magistrates’ and Youth Court Panel or at Level 1 of the General Crime Panel will be considered by a single member of CPS staff, who has not previously been involved in the assessment of the appellant’s application.
+All appeals in respect of the Magistrates’ and Youth Court Panel or at Level 1 of the General Crime Panel and Level 1 of the Extradition Panel will be considered by a single member of CPS staff, who has not previously been involved in the assessment of the appellant’s application.

 All appeals at levels 2, 3 and 4 will be considered by an Appeal board for their first-choice circuit or, in the case of the Specialist Panels, the relevant Casework Division.
 Appeal Boards will consist of a minimum of three members and comprise of CPS staff and/or a senior representative of the Bar.
 Appeal Boards will proceed with two members where, due to a conflict of interest, a member has to recuse themselves from the assessment process.
 The Chair for the Appeal Board must be either a Chief Crown Prosecutor/Head of Casework Division or Deputy Chief Crown Prosecutor/Deputy Head of Casework Division.
 The process will allow original applications to be re-assessed along with the additional information in the appeal.
 Any revised score resulting from the appeal will also apply to the applicant’s second choice of circuit.